theboldtoken/bold-pool/README.md

 cryptonote-forknote-pool
 ====================

+### This repo is antiquated and will not support the latest network changes.
+Please use [Venthos Nodejs-pool](https://github.com/Venthos/nodejs-pool) instead.

 High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, Dashcoin, etc..

 Comes with lightweight example front-end script which uses the pool's AJAX API.